 The graphics perform capably — the 3D images render quick and without choppiness.
 The image quality isn’t astounding, and this isn’t the iPhone’s best looking game, but it absolutely looks good enough.

-You can grab a free “Lite” version that offers just one level to see if you’ll enjoy the game.
+a free “Lite” version that offers just one level to see if you’ll enjoy the game.
 Whether you remember the arcade version or are a newcomer to the series, shooting at gun-firing bad guys on your iPhone is a cathartic tension-reliever, and it’s oddly empowering to wield so much firepower with your index fingers.